marksteve/use/README.md

 ## What would be your dream setup?

-Near future: I like what they did with the Razor Blade.
+Near future: I like what they did with the Razer Blade.
 It will be the trend for the next generation laptops so I'm pretty excited about that.
 I can't wait for machines as small as Airs being able to run my Steam games.